naduni99x/hacktitude_2023.github.io/README.md

 * `npm install`

-In `jest-config.js`, replace the `<INSERT YOUR FILE NAME HERE>` with the name of the cloned repo folder name.
+In `jest-config.js`, replace the `<INSERT YOUR FILE NAME HERE>` with the name of the cloned repository folder name.

 ### Validate if the environment is correctly setup